Anzac as a word

 The Returned and Services League of Australia (WA Branch) suggests that the spirit of Anzac is still seen today in times of crisis or hardship.
 During cyclones, floods, and bushfires, Australians come together “to rescue one another, to ease suffering, to provide food and shelter, to look after one another, and to let the victims of these disasters know they are not alone”.

-Arthur Bourke, The spirit of Anzac.
-Anzac Day Commemoration Committee website.
+Arthur Burke, The spirit of Anzac, Anzac Day Commemoration Committee website

 - Dawn of the legend (Memorial exhibition)